knoxa/knoxa.github.io/text/war-diary/locations.md

 ### Geometry

-Rivers and roads are lines rather than points.

 A town or city isn't really a point, but we're used to sticking pins in maps to show where they are.
 By convention, a point in the centre of a town is that town's location.

-A line may be described by reference to a point:

-	main road through GUISCARD

-In this case, if the information I want is that a unit passed through the point, I'm happy to record just the point.

-One approach to disambiguation would be to enforce unique preferred labels (which is what Wikipedia does) for each location, but this has an overhead in managing and enforcing the uniqueness in the geospatial data, and it requires care in mapping to preferred label.
-Instead, I'm happy to live with mistakes caused by erroneous assumptions provided there are ways of detecting and correcting them, or perhaps determining they have little impact on conclusions and ignoring them.
-An alternative approach would be to consider _context_ when mapping from place labels as they appear in the source text through to locations.
-The preferred label map and geospatial data might be different in different contexts, and chosen to eliminate ambiguity.
+Rivers and roads are lines rather than points.
+Countries and administrative regions are polygons.
+If a general region has a geometry, then it too will be a polygon, but it might also be just a short-hand name covering a set of point locations without a geometry of its own.